denehoffman/KMatrixMCMC/README.md

 ## Introduction

-The KMatrixMCMC project aims to provide a convenient and efficient way to calculate the K-matrix amplitude for the K_SK_S channel of the GlueX dataset and perform an MCMC analysis.
+The KMatrixMCMC project aims to provide a convenient and efficient way to calculate the K-matrix amplitude for the $K_SK_S$ channel of the GlueX dataset and perform an MCMC analysis.
 The K-matrix amplitude is an essential component in the study of hadronic scattering processes and is widely used in particle physics research.

 ### The K-Matrix Amplitude

 The K-matrix parameterization[^1] is similar to a sum of Breit-Wigners, but it preserves unitarity for nearby resonances.
-The complex amplitude for the $i$th final-state channel is written as:
+The complex amplitude for the $i$-th final-state channel is written as:
 ```math
 F_i(s;\vec{\beta}) = \sum_j \left( I + K(s) C(s)\right)_{ij}^{-1} \cdot P_j(s;\vec{\beta})
 ```